 How to avoid the dangers of spam email?

 Although spam filters and email protection software can handle most spam away from your inbox, the best way to stop spam is to behave sensibly.
 Knowing how you browse and what you do should minimize the spam you receive.
 The following steps will help reduce the amount of spam:

 Don’t click any links or load images from spam email

 When you receive an email from an unknown source, do not click any of the links it contains.
 Malicious links are the biggest threat, but even if the link is not harmful, it can show criminals that your email address is active.
 If that happens, the amount of spam you receive will likely increase.
 In addition, most email clients will block images if they don’t trust the source since images can also alert scammers.

 Avoid signing up for newsletters or promotions from unknown companies.

 Observe where you check the boxes when you sign up and give your email address.
 Unscrupulous companies may share or sell their marketing lists to other companies.
 Be careful about what you sign up for and whom you trust with your email address.
 If you’re going to sign up for multiple websites or newsletters, consider using a different email address just for that purpose.
 While most legitimate sources won’t sell your data, view the terms and conditions when signing up.
-Often checkboxes allow you to opt-out of any shared access to the list.
+Often checkboxes allow you to opt out of any shared access to the list.
 Make sure you are aware of the companies that share your email address.
-While you can trust the company you sign up with, you can’t always trust whom they give your email address.
+While you can trust the company you sign up with, you can’t always trust to whom they give your email address.